60-meter band: Countries with channel allocations

 Honduras (ITU Region 2): The National Telecommunications Commission (CONATEL) allows general, advanced and superior class licenses to operate on five center frequencies (5332, 5348, 5368, 5373, and 5405 kHz), in USB, with an Effective Radiated Power of 50 watts.
 By virtue of Resolution NR013/15 dated 30 September 2015, CONATEL upgraded the maximum power level to 100 W ERP, changed the 5368 kHz to 5358.5 kHz and added the following modes – USB Voice (2K80J3E), Data (2K80J2D), RTTY (60H0J2B) and CW (150HA1A).
 This is in line with earlier US changes.

-Republic of Ireland (ITU Region 1): In early January 2013, the regulator, ComReg, announced that those Irish amateurs who have taken out the special 5 MHz licence can apply for three more 3 kHz-wide channels, 5300, 5332 and 5348 kHz.
-All of these are channel center frequencies.
-This is in addition to the earlier three 3 kHz-wide channels allowed, 5280, 5400 and 5405 kHz, when stations first received permission to operate experimentally on the band on October 17, 2008 (Source: IRTS News), thus making a total of six channels now available.
-The frequency 5290 kHz is also available but is restricted to Listen Only (for UK beacons) due to other users.
+Republic of Ireland (ITU Region 1): The Irish regulator, ComReg, published on 22 December 2016 an amended version of the Amateur Station Guidelines Document ComReg 09/45R2.
+The main revision is that the WRC-15 band of 5351.5 to 5366.5 kHz has been released with immediate effect on a secondary basis.
+Additionally, the previous six 3 kHz-wide channels 5280, 5300, 5332, 5348, 5400 and 5405 kHz (channel centre frequencies) have now been subsumed into the main licence, therefore there is no longer any need to purchase a special licence from ComReg, as had formerly been the case for extra channels.
 SSB (USB), CW and Phase Modulation is permitted with a maximum power limit of 200 W (23 dBW) on a Secondary, non-interference basis.
 Communications with non-Amateur stations (i.e. UK military cadet stations) is not permitted.
-Application forms are available from the regulator,.
-(Source – Republic of Ireland regulator ComReg).
-Irish regulator ComReg published on 22 December 2016 an amended version of the Amateur Station Guidelines in Document ComReg 09/45R2.
-The main revision is that the WRC-15 band of 5351.5 to 5366.5 kHz has been released with immediate effect on a secondary basis.
-See also Band entry.
+Back in early January 2013, the regulator, ComReg, announced that those Irish amateurs who had taken up the original 5 MHz concession could apply for three more 3 kHz-wide channels, 5300, 5332 and 5348 kHz by purchasing a special licence from ComReg.
+This was in addition to the earlier three 3 kHz-wide channels allowed, 5400 5280 and 5405 kHz, when stations first received permission to operate experimentally on the band on October 17, 2008 (Source: IRTS News) See also Band entry.

 South Africa (ITU Region 1): On Friday 25 May 2018 South African regulator ICASA published the National Radio Frequency Plan 2018 in which amateur radio was allocated 100 kHz on a shared basis in the 60-meter band.
 The spectrum 5350 to 5450 kHz is now available to all licensed South African radio amateurs on a shared non-interference basis, with a power limit of 100 W EIRP.
 In addition, the channel 5290 kHz has been allocated for WSPR beacons deployed in the SARL 5 MHz Propagation Research project and members can continue to use this frequency.
 See also Band Allocations.